GoogleCloudPlatform/esp-v2/doc/apiproxy-on-cloudrun.md

-# Run ESP V2 on Google Cloud Run
+# Run ESPv2 on Google Cloud Run

-This tutorial describes how to run ESP V2 as a gateway for the Bookstore endpoint, on Google Cloud Run.
+This tutorial describes how to run ESPv2 as a gateway for the Bookstore endpoint, on Google Cloud Run.

 ## Before you begin